Mixtures of SubExperts for Large Language Continual Learning: Appendix

-\paragraph{Analysis of Transfer Matrices under TIL vs. TaIL.} \Cref{fig:transf_matrix_cil_til} compares the transfer matrices of MoSEs under Task-Incremental Learning (TIL) and standard settings on TRACE 0.5K, with a sparsity ratio $c = 30\%$.
-In the TIL configuration (\cref{fig:transf_matrix_cil_til}a), where task-IDs are provided during inference, the model achieves consistently high accuracy along the diagonal (e.g., 0.75 for T2), demonstrating strong task-specific specialization and minimal confusion between tasks.
-This setting reduces task ambiguity and allows the routing mechanism to activate more relevant sub-experts.
-In contrast, the TaIL setting (\cref{fig:transf_matrix_cil_til}b), where task identity is unknown at inference time, leads to more diffuse and lower diagonal values for later tasks (e.g., T6 and T8), indicating degraded performance due to increased interference.
+\textbf{Analysis of Transfer Matrices under TA-CLL vs TAG-CLL.} \Cref{fig:transf_matrix_cil_til} compares the transfer matrices of MoSEs under Task-Aware Continual Language Learning (TA-CLL) and standard settings on the TRACE benchmark dataset, with a sparsity ratio $c = 30\%$.
+In the TA-CLL configuration as given in \cref{fig:transf_matrix_cil_til}(a), where task-IDs are provided during inference, the model achieves consistently high accuracy along the diagonal (e.g., 0.75 for T2), demonstrating strong task-specific specialization and minimal confusion between tasks.
+This setting reduces task ambiguity and allows the routing mechanism to activate more relevant subexperts.
+In contrast, the TAG-CLL setting as shown in \cref{fig:transf_matrix_cil_til}(b), where task identity is unknown at inference time, leads to more diffuse and lower diagonal values for later tasks (e.g., T6), indicating degraded performance due to increased interference.
 The non-zero off-diagonal entries suggest partial task generalization, but also highlight the challenge of identifying task-relevant subnetworks without explicit supervision.
-Nevertheless, even without access to task-IDs, MoSEs exhibit performance close to that achieved under TIL, suggesting that the model learns sufficiently disentangled and independent representations for each input sample.
+Nevertheless, even without access to task-IDs, MoSEs exhibit performance close to that achieved under TA-CLL, suggesting that the model learns sufficiently disentangled and independent representations for each input sample.
 This property provides evidence that MoSEs can implicitly infer task-relevant structures, enabling robust adaptation and retention.
-Overall, the TIL setting enhances forward transfer and suppresses interference, as evidenced by clearer task separation in the matrix, while the TaIL setting underscores the effectiveness of MoSEs in learning modular, task-independent representations.
+Overall, the TA-CLL setting enhances forward transfer and suppresses interference, as evidenced by clearer task separation in the matrix, while the TAG-CLL setting underscores the effectiveness of MoSEs in learning modular, task-independent representations.

-\paragraph{Performances of MoSEs on TRACE (5K).} \Cref{tab:mose_trace5k_results} reports the TIL performances of various baselines and MoSEs on the TRACE benchmark with 5K training samples.
-Notably, MoSEs with a sparsity ratio of $c = 29.0\%$ achieve strong overall performance, recording an average score of 53.5 and maintaining competitive backward transfer ($-0.9\%$), which highlights the efficiency of using fewer active experts while preserving knowledge.
-Although MoSEs with $c = 30.0\%$ slightly outperform in terms of average accuracy (54.1) and positive BWT, the results at $c = 29.0\%$ demonstrate a favorable trade-off between parameter efficiency and robustness.
-Importantly, the overall performance trends remain consistent with those observed in the 0.5K setting, indicating that MoSEs scale effectively with larger datasets without altering their relative advantages across sparsity levels.